ZhongyuWang-BUAA/ZhongyuWang-BUAA.github.io/_pages/about.md

 - The First Prize of the 1st Undergraduate Physics Academic Competition of Beijing, 2020

 # 📖 Educations
-- *2022.09 - present*, Ph.D. at Beihang University.
-Laboratory of Intelligent Recognition and Image Processing.
+- *2022.09 - present*, Ph.D. at Beihang University, Laboratory of Intelligent Recognition and Image Processing.
-- *2018.09 - 2022.07*, B.E. at Beijing Forestry University.
-Laboratory of Intelligent Monitoring and Identification.
-GPA: 96.36/100,　Rank: 5/126
+- *2018.09 - 2022.07*, B.E. at Beijing Forestry University, Laboratory of Intelligent Monitoring and Identification.
+GPA: 96.36/100, Rank: 5/126.

 # 💻 Internships
 - *2025.03 - 2025.09*, LLM Research Intern, TeleAI, Shanghai, China.